MaxHeu/Greeks_Visualization/README.md

 5. **Run the executable and enjoy the visualizations!**

 ## ⚙️ Parameters
-The API supports the following Black–Scholes input parameters into sliders.
+The Tool supports the following Black–Scholes input parameters into sliders.
 You can configure these parameters directly in the code or via a graphical interface (if enabled).
 |   Symbol   | Description                  | Example Value |  Range |
 | :--------: | ---------------------------- | :-----------: | :----: |
 |   ( S_0 )  | Initial stock price          |     100.0     |  0-999 |